dotnet/corefx/Documentation/project-docs/benchmarking.md

 For the sake of this tutorial we won't modify the `PATH` variable and instead always explicitly call the `dotnet.exe` from the downloaded SDK folder.

-## Shared framework
 The shared framework is a set of assemblies that are packed into a `netcoreapp` Nuget package which is used when you set your `TargetFramework` to `netcoreappX.X`.
 You can either decide to use your local self-compiled shared framework package or use the one which is bundled with the .NET Core 2.1 SDK.

-### Alternative 1 - Using the shared framework from the .NET Core 2.1 SDK
+## Alternative 1 - Using the shared framework from the .NET Core 2.1 SDK
 Follow the instructions described here https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/dogfooding.md#advanced-scenario---using-a-nightly-build-of-microsoftnetcoreapp and skip the last part which calls the `dotnet.exe` to run the application.

 Add a benchmark class, configure it either with a manual configuration or by attributing it and pass the class type to the BenchmarkRunner: